 A substantive contract under the setting will not be offered until references have agreed to be satisfactory and appropriate DBS checks are completed.
 Staff or volunteers who have yet to receive clearance, will not have unsupervised access to children.

-Unsuccessful applicant will be informed in writing.
+Unsuccessful applicants will be informed in writing.

-Staff Inductions:
+Staff Inductions

 New members of staff will be issued with a job description and a copy of the pre-school’s Policies and Procedures Documentation.
 They will shadow an existing member of staff initially and will undergo a period of induction during their first month of their employment.